-The simple thing to keep in mind is that you do not need to perish each time you fail something.
+The simple life-saving truth to keep in mind is that you do not need to perish each time you fail something.
 A fall is not the end of the world.
-The wheel will keep turning, there will be ups and downs, as long as you live.
+It may be the end of something but there is always something else coming after it.
 In fact, loosing some and wining some is the sign that you are still alive.

 The wheel will keep turning, there will be many other ups and downs, as long as you live.
-You may therefore chose to learn how to take advantage from the occasions of failing; meanwhile, in the short term, losing with grace and courage will not only ease the hurt or help you diminish and even stop the damage, but also - as a surprising collateral gain - build up your credibility and the respect of other people - that in turn is the substance of future success.
+You may therefore chose to learn how to take advantage from the occasions of failing; meanwhile, in the short term, losing with grace and courage will not only ease the hurt or help you diminish and even stop the damage, but also - as a surprising collateral gain - build up your credibility and the respect from other people.
+That in turn is the substance of self-respect and future success.

-* and thus rising the envy and the hate of the mediocre
+** and thus rising the envy and the hate of the mediocre

 Rudyard Kipling, If